Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 statistical models.
 We use Python&#x2014;namely the polars and linearmodels ecosystems&#x2014;to parse and clean data from Statistics Canada and the GNB.
 (We also use matplotlib and seaborn to visualize our results later on.)
-Subsequently, we run several fixed-effects and correlated random-effects regressions on the resulting data in combination with median household income as an instrumental variable to account for simultaneity bias.
+Subsequently, we run several fixed-effects regressions on the resulting data in combination with median household income as an instrumental variable to account for simultaneity bias.

 ## Data Collection and Sources